Tolak Angin: Brand

 Outside of Indonesia, Tolak Angin is also sold in, for example, Philippines, Malaysia, Nigeria, Hong Kong, Australia, the Netherlands, and the United States.
 Exports outside Indonesia comprised around 5 percent of the product's sales in 2014.
 In 2016, it was reported that the annual production of the product was at 780 million sachets.

 History

-The mixture was reportedly first developed by Rahmat Sulistyo in 1930, as a family recipe.
-It was first sold to the public at Yogyakarta in 1940 as a premixed jamu, though due to the Indonesian National Revolution the family moved to Semarang and there in 1951 the company Sido Muncul was founded.
+The mixture was reportedly first developed by Rahmat Sulistyo in 1930 as a family recipe.
+It was first sold to the public at Yogyakarta in 1940 as a premixed jamu, although due to the Indonesian National Revolution the family moved to Semarang.
+There in 1951, the company Sido Muncul was founded.
 It was sold as a regular jamu until 1992, when it adopted 15 ml sachets as packaging instead.
 The product is also sold in powder sachets.

 In 2015, Tolak Angin sachets sold in California were given Prop 65 warnings which indicated that they contained lead.
 The distributor later clarified that the warnings were due to "abundance of caution".

 Sido Muncul opened a new production facility for Tolak Angin at Ungaran, Semarang in 2018 with a production capacity of 200 million sachets per month, compared to 80 million in its prior facility.